Delivered in 3-7 Days

 It's possible that one day, solar-powered lights could replace traditional bulbs.
 In the past, this was a problem for people with no access to electricity because they could not use solar-powered lights outside.
 But there are now options available that allow you to charge solar lamps anywhere (for example, on your phone), and they will work even when there is no sun.

-Nowadays, there are options available that allow you to charge these lamps anywhere (for example, on your phone), and they will work even when there is no sun.
+Nowadays, there are options available like lumens lighting that allow you to charge these lamps anywhere (for example, on your phone), and they will work even when there is no sun.
 Click here for a brief history of the evolution of solar technology over time!